 Pro tip: If you go this route, be sure to mention these items to your photographer so they can give them a little extra attention.

-Invite loved ones along while shopping for your attire.
+Invite family and friends along while shopping for your elopement attire

 Just because you aren’t having a traditional wedding doesn’t mean you can’t incorporate a few traditions.
 Inviting along a few loved ones to your dress shopping can help them feel involved in the planning process.